Certificate in Dispute Resolution

 14 academic credits

 Established in 1996, the fourteen-credit Certificate Program in Dispute Resolution helps students to develop their ADR knowledge and skills in an organized, thoughtful, and scholarly way.
 Students take a foundation course in conflict theory, complemented by three distinct ADR "process" courses: negotiation, mediation, and arbitration.
 After this nine credit introduction to theory and practice, students round out their certificate curriculum with five elective credits chosen from a rich array of pre-approved elective courses.
-Over 150 students are currently enrolled, including a broad cross‑section of law and other graduate students, practicing lawyers, human resources and business personnel, and other professionals.
+Currently enrolled students include a broad cross‑section of law and other graduate students, practicing lawyers, human resources and business personnel, and other professionals.
 This intentional variety of students is designed to mirror the contemporary lawyer's work in increasingly multi‑disciplinary settings.

 Curriculum and Program Requirements